Sangharama (Buddhist deity): Guan Yu as Sangharama

-However, after the precedent of worshipping Guan Yu was set by the Tiantai Buddhist monasteries, all the monasteries followed suit, and gradually Guan Yu became the two major Dharmapala in Chinese Buddhist monasteries, along with Skanda (you can see Guan Yu standing to the right of the statue of Wijunda in the painted or sculpted Quan Tang Buddha Statue).
-In temples where Buddhism and Taoism are fused and where there is a Three Jewels Hall or a Guanyin Hall, it is common to have the statues of Skanda and Guan Yu standing left and right in front of the hall.
+However, after the precedent of worshipping Guan Yu was set by the Tiantai Buddhist monasteries, all the monasteries followed suit, and gradually Guan Yu became the two major Dharmapalas in Chinese Buddhist monasteries, along with Weituo.
+In temples where Buddhism and Taoism are fused and where there is a Three Jewels Hall or a Guanyin-dian, it is common to have the statues of Weituo and Guan Yu standing left and right in front of the hall.

-Later on, Guan Yu's festival day - the 13th of May or the 24th of June on the Chinese calendar - is regarded as the Christmas of Garan Bodhisattva.
+Later on, Guan Yu's festival day - the 13th of May or the 24th of June on the Chinese calendar - is regarded as the feast day for Sangharama Bodhisattva.
 Some Buddhist temples also hold special Buddhist services to commemorate this occasion.
-What's more, a few Buddhist temples have also built "Guan-Di Hall" (or "Hall of Demons") for Guan Yu.

-Unlike other religions that worship Guan Yu, the statue of Guan Yu is always in a standing position (or in a seated position if worshiped in a separate temple), and it is customary for the statue to have an additional ribbon to wrap around the deity without wind; however, the ribbon is not inevitable, for example, the statue of Guan Gong in Chung Tai Chan Monastery does not have a ribbon.
+Unlike other religions that worship Guan Yu, the statue of Guan Yu is always depicted in a standing position (or in a seated position if worshiped in a separate temple), and sometimes is depicted with a simple sword rather than his familiar Guandao halberd.

-Other Garanshin
+Other Sangharama deities

-The use of Guan Yu as a deity in Han Buddhist temples is a phenomenon of Buddhist fusion with Chinese culture, with Han deities guarding Buddhist temples, showing the transfer of folk culture to Buddhism, or Buddhism's desire to attract (or draw in) folk beliefs.
+The use of Guan Yu as a deity in Chinese Buddhist temples is a phenomenon of Buddhist fusion with Chinese culture, with Han deities guarding Buddhist temples, showing the transfer of folk culture to Buddhism, or Buddhism's desire to attract (or draw in) folk beliefs.
 Buddhist temples also have other gods: